User accounts settings

 • External user accounts directory

-• Enable connection to the Microsoft Windows® directory - Enable the configuration of user accounts using Windows User Group users.
-See the topic Using Windows Domain User Groups for more information.
+• Enable connection to the Microsoft Windows® directory - Enable the configuration of user accounts using Windows users and Windows user groups.
+See Using Windows Domain user groups for more information.

-• Auto logon with current user - If activated, the current Windows user is automatically logged in to PcVue at startup if it is allowed to (matching Windows user groups/profile).
-If it is not, the login dialog box is displayed.
+• Auto logon with current user - If activated, the current Windows user is automatically logged in to PcVue at startup if it is allowed to, i.e. if the user belongs to a Windows group associated to a PcVue profile.
+If it does not, the login dialog box is displayed.

 • Account properties update